LCC-CIT/CS123-CourseMaterials/LectureNotes/CS123-Topic02-1-ProblemSolving2.md

 They are search problems since you search the *state-space*[^3] to find the minimum number of *transitions*[^4] between states that will solve the problem.

 - Ch.2 of *Elements of AI* describes the "Chicken, feed, and fox" problem.
-- Follow [this link](../Research/ZombiesAndHumansSolution.html) to see a solution to the "Zombies and humans" problem".
+- Look at a solution to  the [Zombies and humans river crossing problem](https://lcc-cit.github.io/CS123-CourseMaterials/LectureNotes/Topic-01-4-ZombieCrossingSolution.html).

-## Game Playing Problems
+### Two-Agent Problems

+**Game Playing Problems**

 Two-player games are examples of *two-agent* problems.